 The above quote is taken from the film Cool Runnings, a story about an underdog bobsled team from Jamaica that tries to compete in the olympics.
 In it, John Candy played disgraced olympic gold medalist, Irv Blitzer, who was caught cheating in a bobsled race and subsequently banned from competing in the sport.
 Eventually, Blitzer agreed to coach a bunch of guys who, after failing to qualify for the olympic track competition, decided to try their hand at bobsledding.
 As the film progressed, the team’s captain, Derice Bannock, asked Blitzer why he cheated, considering that he had everything an individual could want: respect, status, love, and wealth.
 Blitzer’s response is one I often cite in therapy and on our podcast.

 Think of the gold medal as evidence, which you may or may not accept, pointing toward a particular belief.
 If your underlying beliefs about yourself are negative, positive pieces of information will bounce off of you.
 So, if you’re ugly, then you’ll discount evidence that indicates you’re beautiful.
 If you’re terrible, you’ll discount the good you’ve done for others, saying to yourself, “That doesn’t count because I’m still a bad person.”
 And, if you believe that you’re a failure, you’ll find a way to even discount something like a gold medal.
+Global beliefs about ourselves aren’t changed by simple achievements.
+(Unless the individual cycles between grandiosity in feeling too good about themselves and self-loathing in feeling too badly.)
+That feeling of being unworthy isn’t invalidated by one victory, even if it is a gold medal and one does accept its validity as an achievement.
 Essentially, our minds can, sometimes, really suck.

 When evidence contends with our core beliefs, they usually win; but, only because we allow them to.
 Because we’re so afraid of being wrong and appearing stupid, we don’t allow our minds to examine the information that we’re granted.
 Sometimes, our logic makes sense, as when we tell ourselves that we received a compliment because we asked for another’s opinion and they were simply being nice.
 At others, it doesn’t, as when we discount being spontaneously told that we’re attractive.
 In that type of scenario, it’s unlikely that everyone is just exhibiting compassion, even those who aren’t prompted.
 But, our minds are often rigid, because they try to protect us from feeling pain.
 It’s difficult for us to get our hopes up only to be devastated in the end.